ulrichlosener/BayesianSSD/README.md

 # Bayesian Sample Size Determination for Multilevel Models with Longitudinal Data

 The file "Simulation.RMD" contains simulated multilevel data to which a multilevel model is fitted.
 Hypotheses about the parameter of the interaction coefficient ($\beta_2$) are tested using Bayesian techniques.
+The pdf files contain plots produced by the simulation of different paramters of the Bayes Factor in relation to sample size for $\beta_2=1$.
+The competing hypotheses are: $H_1: \beta_2>0 \\ H_2: \beta_2=0$ \\

 ## Data generation